-Plain flour: is best in this recipe.
-You can also use all purpose flour.
-Its important to use a flour that does not having any rising agents as we will be adding our own in the right amounts to help this cake rise.
+Plain flour is best in this recipe.
+You can also use all-purpose flour.
+It's important to use flour that does not have any rising agents as we will be adding our own in the right amounts to help this cake rise.

 Vegetable oil: adds some much-needed fats to this cake.
-You can try substituting with similar oils such a peanut or canola.
+You can try substituting with similar oils such as peanut or canola.

 How to make eggless carrot cake

-Preheat your oven to 320°F (160°C) (fan forced) .
-Grease your cake tin and line the bottom and sides with baking paper.
+Preheat your oven to 320°F (160°C) (fan forced).
+Grease your cake tin and line the bottom and sides with parchment paper.

 Roughly chop the pecans.
-Grate the carrots using the large size of a box grater.
+Grate the carrots using the large side of a box grater.

-Add the pecans and grated carrots to flour and mix thoroughly.
+Add the pecans and grated carrots to the flour and mix thoroughly.

-In a separate bowl at the brown sugar, oil, apple sauce and vanilla and mix well.
+In a separate bowl, combine the brown sugar, oil, apple sauce, and vanilla and mix well.
 Add the wet ingredients to the dry ingredients.
 Mix until just combined.
 The mix will be quite dry and quite lumpy.
-This is fine as long as all the flour has been mix into the wet ingredients and there are not dry streaky bits of flour.
+This is fine as long as all the flour has been mixed into the wet ingredients and there are no dry streaky bits of flour.

-Tip in to prepared cake tin and get straight into the oven.
+Tip into the prepared cake tin and get straight into the oven.
 Bake for one hour and ten minutes.
-The cake will be a lovely golden brown when cooked and skewer inserted into the cake will come out clean.
-Wait until cake is completely cook before removing from tin and peeling off baking paper.
+The cake will be a lovely golden brown when cooked and a skewer inserted into the cake will come out clean.
+Wait until the cake is completely cooked before removing it from the tin and peeling off the parchment paper.
 You can put a tea towel over the cake and remove it from the tin the following day if you like.